Trustworthy Representation Learning via Information Funnels and Bottlenecks: Related Work

+The Rényi fair IB (RFIB) was introduced as a generalization of IB (for $\zeta=0$) and CFB (for $\rho=0$) in~\citep{Gronowski_RFIB}, where the authors proposed minimizing the following Lagrangian:

+While the last two terms were approximated using cross-entropy, the authors proposed loosening the well-known variational bound $\I{z;x}\le\E_\p{x,y}\D(\p{z|x} \| \q{z})$ (cf.~Section~\ref{sec:CPFSI:variational}) using Rényi divergence and differential Rényi cross-entropy, respectively.

-Learning invariant representations $\z$ without a concrete downstream task usually requires that $\z$ contains as much information about $\x$ (i.e., is a faithful representation) while being independent of a sensitive attribute $\s$.
+Learning invariant representations $\z$ without a concrete downstream task usually requires that $\z$ contains information about $\x$ (i.e., is a faithful or high fidelity representation) while being independent of a sensitive attribute $\s$.
 In the context of statistical data privacy, this allows us to share a maximally useful representation $\z$ without leaking information about $\s$.
-The privacy funnel (PF)~\cite{makhdoumi2014information} addresses the desiderata above.
-More precisely, the PF Lagrangian formulation aims for $\p{z|x}$ that maximizes $\mathcal L_{PF} := (1-\delta)\I{z;x} - \delta\I{s;z}$, where $\delta$ trades between privacy and utility.
-Alternatively, in~\cite{rodriguez2021variational}, the authors introduced the Conditional Privacy Funnel with a corresponding neural-based approximation for the related objective.
+The Privacy-Funnel (PF)~\citep{makhdoumi2014information} addresses the desiderata above.
+More precisely, the PF Lagrangian formulation aims for $\p{z|x}$ that maximizes $\mathcal L_\text{PF} := (1-\delta)\I{z;x} - \delta\I{s;z}$, where $\delta$ trades between privacy and utility.
+Alternatively,~\citet{rodriguez2021variational} introduced the Conditional Privacy Funnel (CPF) with a corresponding neural-based approximation for the related objective.
 Namely, the CPF Lagrangian minimizes

 Much like IBSI extends IB, our work extends CPF with side-information (hence CPFSI) and thus generalizes the CPF to learning representations with supervision.
-Thus, our work is in the same spirit as works that try to learn invariant but faithful representations that are useful for a downstream task, such as the semi-supervised version of the variational fair autoencoder~\cite{louizos2015variational} or the works of~\cite{zemel2013learning} and~\cite{edwards2016censoring}.
+Thus, the CPFSI tries to learn invariant but faithful representations that are useful for a downstream task, such as the semi-supervised version of the variational fair autoencoder~\citep{louizos2015variational} or the works of~\citet{zemel2013learning} and~\citet{edwards2016censoring}.

-Concurrently with our work, CLUB has been proposed in~\cite{CLUB}, where the authors also aimed for a compressed representation that is informative about a task and that does not leak any sensitive information.
-The CLUB Lagrangians are equivalent to the one of IBSI, but with a variational approach that requires adversarial training.

-Finally, our work has some similarities to the Flexibly Fair Variational Autoencoder~\cite{creager2019flexibly} and the family of methods included in the Mutual Information-based Fair Representations framework~\cite{song2019learning}.
+Finally, our work has some similarities to the Flexibly Fair Variational Autoencoder~\citep{creager2019flexibly} and the family of methods included in the Mutual Information-based Fair Representations framework~\citep{song2019learning}.
 These methods also propose learning fair representation in terms of promoting statistical parity by minimizing a mutual information term.
 Unlike the later examples, our approach is based on variational bounds that obviate the need for adversarial training an information-theoretic objective.